 Chick-Pea Flour or Gram Flour

 teasp Chilli Powder

 1/2 teasp Ground Cumin

 1 Large Onion, halved

 and thinly sliced

-1 Green Chilli,
+1 Green Chilli, deseeded

 and finely chopped

-25g / 1oz finely
+25g / 1oz finely chopped

-for deep frying
+Vegetable oil for deep

 the flour, chilli, turmeric, cumin, baking powder and salt

 and chillis and mix well.

 the deep fat fryer to 180ºC / 350ºF.

 add enough water to the flour mixture to form a thick batter

 carefully drop spoonfuls of the mixture into the hot oil

 well on kitchen paper and serve very hot.